-The risk measurement framework for market risks begins with further breaking down into its component risk factors, variables that cause changes in the value of a financial instrument or portfolio of financial instrument.
+The risk measurement framework for market risks begins with further breaking down into its component risk factors, variables that cause changes in the value of a financial instrument or portfolio of financial instruments.

-The Risk-Taking Personnel (front office personnel) who are given authority to commit the TBG to financial transactions such as those from Business Development Division, Standard Products Division, Fiduciary Services Division, Portfolio Management Division, Investment Management Division, Pinnacle Club Division and the TBG Management are jointly responsible for identifying and quantifying each of the risk factors for all proposed transaction or strategy.
+The Risk-Taking Personnel (front office personnel) who are given authority to commit the TBG to financial transactions such as those from Business Development Division, Standard Products Division, Fiduciary Services Division, Portfolio Management Division, Investment Management Division, Pinnacle Club Division and the TBG management are jointly responsible for identifying and quantifying each of the risk factors for all proposed transaction or strategy.

-The TBG management sets the limit for equity investments and dealing with stockbrokers are limited to accredited stock brokerage entities (subject to the TBG and the Bank's guidelines).
 All investments are subject to the investment limits upon recommendation of the TBG management and approval by the Trust Committee.